 Mechanical ventilation in a Passive House removes air pollutants and provides constant fresh air resulting in healthy indoor air quality.
 The thick levels of insulation also make the home incredibly quiet inside, blocking outdoor noise, which is especially appreciated during storms.
 As storm activity increases in both intensity and frequency, a Passive House is much more resilient and will maintain comfortable temperatures without power for many days.

-Passive House design takes care of the building science, which means there is no risk of moisture build-up, leading to mold and rot.
+Passive House design takes care of the building science, which means there is no risk of moisture build-up that leads to mold and rot.
 Lastly, with the addition of a small number of solar panels, a Passive House can become a net-zero home, generating as much energy as it uses annually.
 This reduces the carbon footprint further and provides financial security with continuously increasing energy costs.

 Why Wouldn’t Everyone Build a Passive House?

 People who are considering building a new home have some common questions about passive homes.
-Now, with over 15 years’ experience in construction, the Passive House design movement in North America has the answers.
+Now, with over 17 years of experience in construction, the Passive House design movement in North America has the answers.

 - Will it cost too much?

-Passive homes may cost five percent to 15 percent more than a conventional home to build.
+Passive homes may cost 5% to 15% more than a conventional home to build.
 But with thoughtful execution, the construction investment can be comparable to building a standard house.

 - Will it look strange?